 So the object is, figure out how much electricity you consume throughout the year and then determine how many solar panels it would take to get as close as possible.
 Luckily, there’s no need to do a bunch of complicated tallying of appliances and their wattage.
 Just by pulling up your electric bills from the last 12 monthly billing periods you can see the total kilowatt hours of energy consumed over that time.

 If you have ample roof space to fill with panels, consider if your solar project budget would allow you to aim for 100% offset of your electric bills.
 Keep in mind that if in the future you decide to switch a gas heat system to electric or add an electric vehicle charger, that extra solar energy would come in handy.
-Your electric utility may even make an exception to the rule against over-sizing your solar energy system, if you have definite plans to get an electric car, add a hot tub or pool pump, or build an extension on your home
+Venting and other constraints might restrict the amount of solar on your roof, but we assess flat and pitched roofs to fit the maximum number of panels you want.
+Your electric utility may even make an exception to the rule against over-sizing your solar energy system, if you have definite plans to get an electric car, add a hot tub or pool pump, or build an extension on your home.

 Talk to a Pro

 Technology is great, and we’re glad that online calculators help empower solar customers and increase confidence and competence around individuals’ needs.
 Still, there’s no substitute for a one on one conversation between you and an experienced solar pro, who can respond to your particular concerns and circumstances to customize a solar proposal to your preferences.
+We constantly help to spread the word about solar and highlight success stories.
 Check out our home solar project guide and when you'd like a complimentary quote, we're ready to work with you!